raagin/django-uploadfield/README.md

 - Static or dynamic destination folder
 - Custom file and image processing function

-django-uploadfield uses Dropzone.js, Vue, jQuery and Fancybox js modules. \
+django-uploadfield uses Dropzone.js, Vue, jQuery and Fancybox js modules.
-Project in development stage.
-Now it works only in django admin interface.

 In plans:
 - Make it work with DjangoRestFramework.